catapplesofa/stockchecker/README.md

 # Stock Price Checker

-This is the boilerplate for the Stock Price Checker project.
-Instructions for building your project can be found at https://freecodecamp.org/learn/information-security/information-security-projects/stock-price-checker
+This is the Stock Price Checker project I build following instructions at https://freecodecamp.org/learn/information-security/information-security-projects/stock-price-checker

+and with the help of Landon Schlangen: https://www.youtube.com/watch?v=FmujYOEgSfs